semmjon/pugz/README.md

 If pugz chokes on some of your large files that you are willing to share, please fill a issue !

+- **Pugz is not yet a production-ready gzip decompressor**, and may still crash on some files.
+Or produce undefined behavior when compiled with `make asserts=0`.
+This is because blocked/multipart files are not currently supported. (support planned)

-- Right now, the code is a mix between the libdeflate code base (C with gotos) and prototyped C++.
-Currently it is mostly organized as a header library.
-However since the source is quite large, we don't think this is the best distribution for it.
+- This codebase is currently only a standalone decompression program, but we would like to turn it into a library with some sort of API (e.g. `parallel_gzread()`, see https://github.com/Piezoid/pugz/issues/6) in order to faciliate integration into your favorite software.
+Right now, the code is a mix between the libdeflate code base (C with gotos) and prototyped C++.
+It is mostly organized as a header library; however since the source is quite large, we don't think this is the best distribution for it.
 The middle-ground would be a PIMPL approach with a virtual ABI and some utility wrappers.

-- Only text files with characters in the range `['\t', '~']` are supported.
+- **Only text files with ASCII characters** in the range `['\t', '~']` are supported.
 There is two reasons for that: less false positives when scanning the bitstream for a deflate block, and allows to encode unresolved back-references on 8bits along with the decompressed text.
 Both are optional optimizations, so a binary mode is eventually conceivable.

 - Proper error handling is non existent (relies on assertions).
 Propagating errors between threads can be hard but it must be done eventually.

-- Blocked/multipart gzip is not currently supported. (support planned)

 - Could generate/use an index file for faster random access in two+ passes scenario.